techno-user314/strata-sonic-synthesizer/README.md

     - Using GCC on a Linux system, this command would be: `gcc -shared -o libcsynth.so -fPIC control.c synthesis.c recorder.c`
 5. Run main.py with a Python interperator running Python 3.11+
 > [!NOTE]
-> SoundForge uses PortAudio19 as the audio interace.
+> SoundForge uses PortAudio19 as the audio interface.
 If Python is throwing exceptions related to pyaudio, it may be fixed by installing PortAudio19.
 > On Linux systems: `sudo apt install portaudio19-dev`

 ## Usage